Our History & Values

 The community participation that started with Mary Pfeister in 1953 still continues today.

 They are funded through grants, donor contributions, and through services provided to their private pay patients.
 They offer free speech and hearing screenings at health fairs and give presentations on communication disorders, prevention, detection and treatment.
 And, their “voucher fund” allows those without the ability to pay to have hearing aids and speech services on a sliding scale for little to, in some cases, no cost.
 Innovation, diligence, and the most current treatment options are encouraged and they give each and every patient their utmost at all times.

 Since 1953 the mission for Albuquerque Speech Language Hearing Center has stayed the same to provide high quality care to everyone in the community regardless of their financial ability to pay for services.
 We understand that speech or hearing disorders can impact the quality of life and that’s why we strive to not only improve speech and hearing problems but to also improve our patients quality of life.

 Finding the right speech and hearing clinic is important.
 We will make sure you or your family member are well taking care of.
 Make an appointment today and improve your overall quality of life.
 Don’t let years go by, the sooner you get help, the sooner you can improve overall quality of life.

-The Center plays a valuable and unique role in the community.
-We are able to provide products and services to adults and children who are not insured, uninsured or low income.
+Albuquerque Speech Language Hearing Center plays a valuable and unique role in the community.
+We are able to provide products and services to adults and children who are not insured, underinsured or low income.
 Contributions and donations allow us to treat patients on a sliding scale or for no charge.